xoopscube/xupdate-store/docs/install.md

 nav_order: 10
 ---

-## Getting started
+# X-Update Store
+{: .fs-9 }

-X-Update Manager provides an effective and user-friendly dashboard with a set of features that can help manage the complex task of applying software updates to Web Applications.
+X-Update Manager provides an effective and user-friendly dashboard with a set of features
+that can help manage the complex task of applying software updates to Web Applications.
-The software update management process is necessary to maintain operational efficiency, continuous improvement process and the stability of the Web Application Platform.
+The software update management process is necessary to maintain operational efficiency,
+continuous improvement process and the stability of the Web Application Platform.

 <div class="code-example" markdown="1">